Financial Aid Policies

 To have financial aid eligibility reinstated, a student may make up the credit hour and/or grade point index deficiencies in a subsequent semester without receipt of financial aid for that semester.
 University aid is only offered (if the student maintains eligibility) for eight semesters.

-A student who believes that his/her failure to meet the SAP standards was due to extenuating circumstances beyond his/her control may appeal, in writing, to the SAP Appeal Committee.
+A student who believes that his/her failure to meet the satisfactory academic progress standards was due to extenuating circumstances beyond his/her control may appeal, in writing, to the Financial Aid Appeals Committee.
 Some examples of extenuating circumstances are:

 - A student's serious illness or accident